olepoeschl/NQueensFAF/README.md

 # Dependencies
-  The library uses <a href="http://legacy.lwjgl.org/"> LWJGL 2 </a> to enable the use of OpenCL for the GPU solver.
+  The library uses [LWJGL 2](http://legacy.lwjgl.org/) to enable the use of OpenCL for the GPU solver.